 ‘Til you don’t know how

 African-American music treats the tritone very differently.
 The blues uses tons of unresolved tritones.
 In blues, chords with tritones can functionally feel stable and resolved, “dissonant” though they may be.
 (The music has lots of other intriguing harmonic grittiness, like microtones, and the simultaneous use of minor and major thirds.)
-The blues passed the unresolved tritone on to its many musical descendants: jazz, rock, funk and so on.
+The blues passed the unresolved tritone on to its many musical descendants: jazz, rock, R&B, and funk.

 MJ is squarely within his musical tradition to be basing his melody on an unresolved tritone.
-Still, it’s startling to hear it featured so prominently and starkly in a pop song, on the very first two notes of the vocal melody no less.
+Still, it’s startling to hear it featured so prominently and starkly in a pop song, on the very first two notes of the vocal melody.
 It gives a jolt of intensity to what might otherwise be a harmless piece of disco fluff.

 Western music is mostly linear.
 The chord progression tells a story of dissonance leading to consonance, or vice versa.
 Modal tunes are more Eastern, trance-like and drone-oriented.
 They’re about creating a cyclical ambiance, a mood rather than a narrative.
 “Don’t Stop ‘Til You Get Enough” shares its modal quality with my other favorite Michael Jackson original, “Wanna Be Startin’ Something,” which he wrote around the same time.